Amarabright/World-University-Ranking/README.md

   ## Analysis and Insights

   1. There is a yearly trend in Universities, meaning that each year the number of Universities increases.
   2. London is the city with the highest number of listed Universities followed by Seoul.
-Howi, International students prefer USA as first study destination, UK as second and  3 countries Australia as the 3 country of choice.
+However, International students prefer USA as first study destination, UK as second and Australia as the 3rd country of choice.
-  4. The students prefer Public Universities with Very High research output.
+  3. The students prefer Public Universities with Very High research output.
-  5. There is a positive trend in the number of international students each year as the urge for study abroad increases per year.
+  4. There is a positive trend in the number of international students each year as the urge and preparations for study abroad increases per year.
-  6. Student-faculty ratio is of great concern to the students as they prefer universities with lower ratio.
+  5. Student-faculty ratio is of great concern to the students as they prefer universities with lower ratio.
 They tend to believe that the lesser the ratio the more attention they would get from faculty members.
-  7. Europe is the continent with the highest jumber of listed universities followed by Asia.
+  6. Europe is the continent with the highest number of listed universities followed by Asia.
 In further drilling, US had the highest number of universities as choice for international education followed by UK.